 The significant increase in shear power generated during high shear mixing provides the energy needed to achieve difficult emulsification, homogenization, etc. Even better, high shear mixers are usually able to complete a given job in less time and shorter process times can translate into significant savings when you consider that greater yields may be achieved using less energy.

 Any process that involves homogenization is best achieved with a high shear mixer.
 That’s because homogenization can only be attained when particles — whether liquid globules or solids — reach a uniform size.

 Particle Size Reduction

 Tightly controlled particle size reduction is often crucial to the success of a given process.
 High shear mixers excel at this particular task.
-For instance, solid raw materials are often introduced in pre-micronized form, but these particles may reagglomerate during storage or processing.
+For instance, solid raw materials are often introduced in pre-micronized form, but these particles may re-agglomerate during storage or processing.

-Depending on the machine used, you can expect to achieve micron or sub-micron particle sizes with minimal effort, relatively quickly.
+Depending on the machine used, you can expect to achieve micron or sub-micron particle sizes with minimal effort, and relatively quickly.
 In some instances, making the switch to a high shear mixer can help you realize substantial process time savings.

 Quadro Liquids is the industry leader in high-efficiency, single-pass processing.

 We pride ourselves on our dedication to innovation, superior products and excellent service.